marialee222/moveBall3.github.io/README.md

 No installation or setup instructions.

-This project can be used to 1) decide the area where the bouncing balls will perform bouncing, 2) design the bouncing balls and add some bouncing functionality to them.
+This project can be used to:
+1) decide the area where the bouncing balls will perform bouncing
+2) 2) design the bouncing balls and add some bouncing functionality to them

-You can comment to leave general comments or questions.
+Please comment to leave general comments or questions.
 You can suggest changes that I can apply directly from your comment.

 Future iterations will include features to make it interactive.